 “Talking about one’s finances openly and honestly may not be sexy but it can lead to avoidable challenges, stress, and disappointment,” says Washington.
 “For instance, if a couple desires home ownership that dream could be hindered by one or both partners having little to no savings, poor spending habits, and bad credit.”

 Intimacy is a core component of romantic relationships because it fosters closeness, trust, and vulnerability.
-When intimacy stops in a relationship, couples risk growing apart.
+When intimacy stops in a relationship or sexual desire wanes, couples risk growing apart.

 “Intimacy is a good way to feel close to our partner,” says Dr. Gabb.
 “Conversely, sex issues are likely to be emotionally fraught and can make us feel alone and distant from our partner.
 Issues around sexual intimacy are also likely to spiral into other areas of the relationship.”

 The key to solving intimacy issues?
 You guessed it: communication.
 “Many shy away from having open, honest conversations about their needs until it becomes a problem,” says Washington.

 “For example, one partner may have a high sex drive whereas their partner may not,” she adds.
 “In some instances, one may experience unfulfilled desires due to a lack of openness with their partner about their erotic fantasies and ultimately become bored with their sex life.”

 Speaking to your partner about your sex life can help quash any unrealistic expectations and help to avoid sexual problems down the line.
 After all, sex is an important part of the well-being of any intimate relationship — so talking about it should be on the agenda!

 Studies find that couples who talk about their sex life are more satisfied in and outside of the bedroom.
 “Taking the conversation out of the bedroom and talking through what’s going wrong and the underlying causes can stop sex issues from escalating,” says Dr. Gabb.